RohanKapurDEV/warlock/README.md

 }
 ```

-Crafting this request in JSON from a client looks like this:
+Crafting the request body in JSON from a client looks like this:

 ```JSON
 {